Blinter/Big_O_Notations-Brief/README.md

 ---
 ## **Step Two: Calculating Time Complexity**

 Determine the time complexities for each of the following functions.
-If you’re not sure what these functions do, copy and paste them into the console and experiment with different inputs!

 ```javascript
 function logUpTo(n) {